picandocodigo/List-Category-Posts/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-List Category Posts allows you to list posts from a category into a post/page using the [catlist] shortcode.
+List Category Posts allows you to list posts by category in a post/page using the [catlist] shortcode.
 When you're editing a page or post, directly insert the shortcode in your text and the posts will be listed there.
 The **basic** usage would be something like this:

 `[catlist id=1]`